uabrc/uabrc.github.io/docs/data_management/lts/lts_faq.md

 ## Why Can I Not Interact With A File In My Bucket?

-While S3's object storage system does not have POSIX permissions seen in a Linux system entirely, we have found that users who upload files to a shared space have ownership permissions on those objects, and the bucket owner and stewards cannot interact with those objects by default.
+While S3's object storage system does not have POSIX permissions seen in a Linux system entirely, we have found that users who upload files to a shared allocation have ownership permissions on those objects, and the bucket owner and stewards cannot interact with those objects by default.
 Instead, owners and stewards need to be given explicit permissions to move or delete all objects in a bucket.
 This can be dealt with by adding the following sections to the policy file:

 ``` json
 {